-Travelling Fit is offering a 6 Day and an 8 Day Package staying at the private game reserve Entabeni, located in the Limpopo Province, There is plenty of opportunity to experience several game drives especially on the 8 Day Package.
+Travelling Fit is offering a 7 Day Package staying at the private game reserve Entabeni, located in the Limpopo Province, There is also plenty of opportunity to experience several game drives.

 You also have the option to stay longer and treat yourself to one of the 3 extension options which include:

-- 5 Days/4 Nights – Big Five Safari in Kruger and Panorama Route
+- 5 Days/4 Nights – Safari and Panorama Route

 - 5 Days/4 Nights – Cape Town and Tour of the Winelands